Mercypearls/Celo-tutorial/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;

-import { UsingTellor } from "@chainlink/contracts/src/v0.8/dev/UsingTellor.sol";
+import { UsingTellor } from "@celo/contractkit/contracts/identity/UsingTellor.sol";

 contract Oracle is UsingTellor {
     uint256 public data;

-    constructor(address _tellorAddress) UsingTellor(_tellorAddress) {}
+    uint256 public requestId;

+    event ExternalDataUpdated(uint256 newValue);

+    constructor(address _tellor) UsingTellor(_tellor) {
+        requestId = 1; // Specify the request ID for the desired data }

     /**
-     * @dev Fetches external data using the specified request ID.
+     * @dev Updates the external data by fetching the value from the Tellor oracle.
-     * @param _requestId The request ID of the data to fetch.
+     * This function can be called by anyone.
+     * Emits an `ExternalDataUpdated` event with the new value.
+     * Reverts if the data is not yet ready or if there is an error fetching the data.
      */
-    function fetchExternalData(uint256 _requestId) external {
+    function updateExternalData() public {
-        // Request data from the Tellor oracle with a 24-hour timeout and no tip requestData(_requestId, 86400, 0);
+        require(isDataReady(), "Data is not yet ready");
+        (bool success, int256 value, ) = getCurrentValue(requestId);
+        require(success && value > 0, "Error fetching external data");

+        data = uint256(value);
+        emit ExternalDataUpdated(data);
     }

     /**
-     * @dev Callback function called by the Tellor oracle when data is fulfilled.
+     * @dev Checks if the data is ready to be fetched from the Tellor oracle.
-     * @param _requestId The request ID of the fulfilled data.
-     * @param _data The fetched data value.
+     * Returns true if the request timestamp is greater than 0 and less than or equal to the current block timestamp.
+     * Otherwise, returns false.
      */
-    function fulfill(uint256 _requestId, uint256 _data) external override {
-        // Ensure that only the Tellor contract can call this function require(msg.sender == address(tellor), "Caller is not the Tellor contract");

-        // Store the fetched data in the contract data = _data;
+    function isDataReady() public view returns (bool) {
+        uint256 requestTimestamp = getRequestTimestamp(requestId);
+        return requestTimestamp > 0 && requestTimestamp <= block.timestamp;
     }
 }
  ```
-In this contract, we define the `data` variable to store the fetched external data.
-The `fetchExternalData` function is used to trigger the data retrieval process, and the `fulfill` function is a callback function called by the Tellor oracle when the data is fulfilled.
-It verifies the caller is the Tellor contract and stores the fetched data in the `data` variable.
+In this contract, we define the data variable to store the fetched external data.
+The updateExternalData function is used to trigger the data retrieval process, and the isDataReady function checks if the data is ready for retrieval.

 ## Writing Tests
 Let's write some tests to ensure our contract functions as expected.